Guenbay/mini-laravel-crud-db/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Run the project

-# Make sure to create a Database called "blog" in your MySQL or whatever you want to use or change the DB_Name in .env and give it a try
+Make sure to create a Database called "blog" in your MySQL or whatever you want to use or change the DB_Name in .env and give it a try